How to protect yourself against property fraud

 - Buy to let scams: A company will invite you to invest in rented properties with the promise of a regular rental income.
 The properties may turn out to be empty, or in disrepair.

 Does it sound too good to be true?

-Do plenty of due diligence before you consider investing.
+Carry out plenty of due diligence before you consider investing.
 View the property or land and find out whether planning permission has been granted if applicable.
-If you are looking to invest in a development, request detailed plans for the site.
+If you are looking to invest in a property development, request detailed plans for the site.

 Does the company offering the investment opportunity have a registered address and landline number?